Politics and Development in the Middle East

 Course details and resources

-The course information can be found in the learning platform Athena (The link is being updated).
+The course information for Autumn 23 can be found in the learning platform Athena closer to the start of the semester.

 Please note that only registred students have access to resources, like PDF documents, in Athena.